Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Introduction

-A study of approximation algorithms for the offline version of \mck for multigraphs was initiated in \cite{Faprox}.
-This line of work has been continued in \cite{aprox1, aprox2, aprox3, aprox6} for both simple graphs and multigraphs.
+A study of approximation algorithms for the {\em offline maximization} version of {\em edge} coloring for multigraphs was initiated in \cite{Faprox}.
+This line of work has been continued in \cite{aprox1, aprox2, aprox3SIDMA, aprox6} for both simple graphs and multigraphs.

 \paragraph{Our contribution.} For \mcpath, we give a $\frac45$-competitive randomized algorithm and prove that this is optimal.
 We also show that no deterministic algorithm can be better than $\frac23$-competitive and observe that this upper bound is tight, since \FF is $\frac23$-competitive.
-This is the first example of a class of graphs for which a randomized algorithm for \mck is proven optimal and better than any deterministic algorithm.
+Finally, \NF turns out to be a worst possible fair algorithm with a competitive ratio of $\frac12$.

 For \mctree where $k\geq 2$, we prove that \FF is $\frac{k-1}{k}$-competitive and that no deterministic or fair algorithm can be better than this.
 Thus, an algorithm would have to be both randomized and unfair to achieve a better competitive ratio than \FF.
 However, we show that even such algorithms cannot be better than $\frac{k}{k+1}$-competitive.
 We also show that any fair algorithm is $\frac{2\sqrt{k}-2}{2\sqrt{k}-1}$-competitive and that the competitive ratio of \NF is no better than this if $k$ is a square number.
 This implies that the competitive ratio of any fair algorithm goes to 1 as $k$ goes to infinity.